 This classification of Hausa musicians, however, excludes the poet-musicians, who often recite their poetry without any accompanying instrumentation.
-And as Schuh (1994:1) points, out

-Discussion of Hausa poetry has generally distinguished oral poetry, which finds its roots in ancient Hausa tradition, and written poetry, which dates from the 19th century and whose meters can be traced to Arabic Islamic verse.
-Though the large and continually evolving body of Hausa poetic literature derives from these separate origins, there has now been considerable crossfertilization between the two traditions, both thematically and metrically.
-Moreover, the "oral"

-vs. "written" distinction is misleading.
+And as Schuh (1994:1) points, out meters can be traced to Arabic Islamic verse.
+Though the large and continually evolving body of Hausa poetic literature derives from these separate origins, there has now been considerable cross-fertilization between the two traditions, both thematically and metrically.
+Moreover, the "oral" vs. "written" distinction is misleading.
 Although poets working in the so-called "written" tradition generally codify their works in writing using regular stanzaic patterns, all Hausa poetry is composed for presentation in sung or chanted form-prose-like recitation, much less silent reading of poetic works is quite foreign to Hausa.